derrickbeining/react-atom/README.md

 ## Contributing / Feedback

-Please open an issue if you have any questions, suggestions for improvements/features, or want to submit a PR for bug-fix (please include tests if applicable).
+Please open an issue if you have any questions, suggestions for improvements/features, or want to submit a PR for a bug-fix (please include tests if applicable).